Deutschland 83 – TV Series Review

 Episode 4: Northern Wedding

 Linda, who has fallen in love with Martin, comes to West Germany to meet him.
 Meanwhile, a cleaner finds the bug in Linda’s desk.
-Martin comes under suspicion because of his relationship with Linda. [blackout]He tries to recruit Linda, but she refuses and the Stasi kill her.
+Martin comes under suspicion because of his relationship with Linda. [blackout]He tries to recruit Linda, but she refuses and a Stasi assassin kills her.
 Suspicion falls on the NATO analyst, who had also had an affair with Linda.
 Disgraced, the analyst kills himself.[/blackout]

 Episode 5: Cold Fire